robertaicenogle/R_Markdown/README.md

 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.

 # Purpose
-Learning about Markdown in R. Using Markdown to create professional quality papers.
+Learn about Markdown in R. Use Markdown to create professional quality papers.

 # Definitions

+# Overview
+R Markdown documents provide quick, reproducible reporting from R. You write your document in markdown and embed executable R code chunks with the knitr syntax.

+You can update your document at any time by re-knitting the code chunks.

+You can then convert your document into several common formats.

 # Procedure